 We also have agreements with advertising agencies, such as Resolution Media and OMD Digital, who act on an advertiser's behalf and may represent more than one advertiser that utilizes our products and services.
 Our primary agreement with Resolution Media is for pay-for-call services whereby we charge an agreed-upon price for qualified calls or leads from our network and call analytic services.
-Resolution Media accounted for 14% and 15% of total revenues for the three months ended March 31, 2019 and 2020, respectively, of which the majority related to a single advertiser, State Farm.
-State Farm, who utilizes our services through Resolution Media and OMD Digital, accounted for 15% and 17% of total revenues for the three months ended March 31, 2019 and 2020, respectively.
-Resolution Media and OMD Digital place insertion orders for our services on behalf of State Farm for campaigns, which are generally for a set period of time and/or budget level.
-We expect in the near to intermediate term campaign spend levels related to State Farm to be lower compared to recent quarters.
+Resolution Media accounted for 10% and 16% of total revenues for the three months ended June 30, 2019 and 2020, respectively, and 12% and 16% of total revenues for the six months ended June 30, 2019 and 2020, respectively, of which the majority related to a single advertiser, State Farm.
+State Farm, who utilizes our services through Resolution Media and OMD Digital, accounted for 13% and 16% of total revenues for the three months ended June 30, 2019 and 2020, respectively, and 14% and 16% for the six months ended June 30, 2019 and 2020, respectively.
+Resolution Media and OMD Digital place insertion orders for our services on behalf of State Farm for campaigns which are generally for a set period of time and/or budget level.
+We expect in the near to intermediate term campaign spend levels related to State Farm to be lower compared to the most recent quarters.

 We have revenue concentrations with other certain large customers including reseller partners and advertising agencies.
 Many of these customers are not subject to long term contracts with us or may have contracts with near term expiration dates and are able to reduce or cease advertising spend at any time and for any reason.
 Reseller partners purchase various advertising and marketing services from us, as well as provide us with a large number of advertisers.
 A loss of reseller partners or a decrease in revenue from these resellers could have a material adverse effect on our results of operations and financial condition.
 In some cases, we engage with advertisers through advertising agencies, who act on behalf of the advertisers.
 Advertising agencies, such as Resolution Media and OMD Digital, may place insertion orders with us on behalf of advertisers (including State Farm) for particular advertising campaigns, which are typically short term and subject to a specified dollar amount, and are not obligated to commit beyond the campaign governed by a particular insertion order and may also cancel the campaign prior to completion.
 Advertising agencies also have relationships with many different providers, each of whom may be running portions of the advertising campaign.
 We have call advertising agreements with certain large customers which provide flexibility around financial commitments, termination rights, indemnification, and security obligations.
 Our large customers may vary spend levels and there can be no assurances that our large customers will continue to spend at levels similar to prior quarters.
-If any of our largest customers are acquired, such acquisition may impact its advertising spending or budget with us, including due to rebranding, change in advertising agency, or change in media tactics.
-A significant reduction in advertising spending or budgets by our largest customers, or the loss of one or more of these customers, if not replaced by new customers or an increase in business from existing custome
+If any of our largest customers are acquired, such acquisition may impact its advertising spending or budgets with us, including due to rebranding, change in advertising agency, or change in media tactics.
+A significant reduction in advertising spending or budgets by our largest customers, or the loss of one or more of these customers, if not replaced by new customers or an increase in business from existing custom manage our expenses, we may continue to incur significant losses in the future and may not be able to achieve or maintain profitability.
+For additional discussion of trends and other factors in our business, refer to Industry and Market Factors in Item 2 of this Quarterly Report on Form 10-Q.